Sarah Osborn

-Sarah Osborn (February 22, 1714 – August 2, 1796) was an early American Protestant and Evangelical writer who experienced her own type of "religious awakening" during the birth of American Evangelicalism, and through her memoirs, served as a preacher.
+Sarah Osborn (February 22, 1714 – August 2, 1796) was an early American Protestant and Evangelical writer who experienced her type of "religious awakening" during the birth of American Evangelicalism and, through her memoirs, served as a preacher.

+Osborn wrote about her experience during the First Great Awakening, reviving aspects of religion and a spiritual pilgrimage.
+She advised everyone to seek spiritual rebirth and called for a personal salvation experience.